crawl3r/crawl3r.github.io/_posts/2020-01-12-slae32_tcp_reverse_shell.md

 ---
 layout: post
-title: "SLAE32 - 2.
-TCP Reverse Shell"
+title: "x86 TCP Reverse Shell"
 ---

 ## Introduction
-The second exercise for the slae32 course is to write a TCP reverse shell using x86.
-During this exercise, I noticed that a high percentage of code could be taken directly from the TCP bind shell, completed in exercise 1.
-However I chose to implement this from scratch without copy and pasting in order to confirm my newly learnt instructions and confirm I remembered the previous exercise and the steps taken to complete it.
+After writing bind shell, I wanted to learnt how to create a TCP reverse shell using x86.
+I noticed that a high percentage of code could be taken directly from the TCP bind shell.
+However I chose to implement this from scratch without copy and pasting in order to confirm my newly learnt instructions and confirm I remembered the previous task of creating a bind shell and the steps taken to complete it.

 ## Brief Thoughts
-During this exercise I performed similar steps to exercise 1, so to prevent a high amount of repetition within this post I will walk through the code once again however I will only explain specific sections of code that were not discussed during the completion of the TCP bind shell, making sure to cover any new C, system calls, wrapper changes and x86.
+During this task I performed similar steps to the bind shell, so to prevent a high amount of repetition within this post I will walk through the code once again however I will only explain specific sections of code that were not discussed during the completion of the TCP bind shell, making sure to cover any new C, system calls, wrapper changes and x86.
 Overall, I found implementing the reverse shell to be easier than the bind shell - but this may be because I had already written my first file in x86 so now this felt a little easier to work through.
 I had a little trouble making sure the python wrapper stomped out any NULL bytes, however that will be discussed later on in the post.

 ## Initial Planning
-Similar to exercise 1, my first steps are to gather the information required to create my reverse shell - making sure I have all the required system call information and any additional documentation required to duplicate a C based reverse shell.
-The following C code presents the TCP reverse shell solution that I used as my reference during this exercise:
+Similar to the bind shell, my first steps are to gather the information required to create my reverse shell - making sure I have all the required system call information and any additional documentation required to duplicate a C based reverse shell.
+The following C code presents the TCP reverse shell solution that I used as my reference:

 ```
 #include <stdio.h>